Portfolio Analysis Based on Markowitz Stochastic Dominance Criteria: A Behavioral Perspective: Proofs

 where $\sum_{k=1}^{n} p_k \delta_{ik}$ provides an upper bound for $F_X^2(y_i)$ for any feasible solution $\delta$, which thus implies that condition \eqref{eq:th_losses} of Theorem \ref{th:discrete_MSD} holds.

 Next, we prove the `only if' part.
 Assume that condition \eqref{eq:th_losses} of Theorem \ref{th:discrete_MSD} holds.
-Then, take any $y_i \leq r$ and construct an optimal solution $\delta^*$ such that $\delta^*$ is optimal to LP problem \eqref{eq:losses2}.
+Then, take any $y_i \leq r$ and construct $\delta^*$ such that $\delta^*$ is optimal to LP problem \eqref{eq:losses2}.
 Clearly, constraint \eqref{eq:milp_vi} is satisfied and evaluating the objective function value of \eqref{eq:losses2} gives

 Thus, \eqref{eq:milp_vii} is also satisfied. \endproof